-We want all women to have safe maternity care which is personalised, kind, professional and family friendly; where every woman has access to information to enable her to make decisions about her care; and where she and her baby can access support that is centred on their individual needs and circumstances so that their whole experience is positive and memorable.
+We want all women and birthing person to have safe maternity care which is personalised, kind, professional and family friendly; where every woman has access to information to enable her to make decisions about her care; and where she and her baby can access support that is centred on their individual needs and circumstances so that their whole experience is positive and memorable.

-We understand that the core requirements in achieving our ambitions are:
+We understand that the core requirements in achieving our ambitions are to:

-- To always listen to women and their families.
+- Always listen to women, birthing people and their families.

 - Improve safety, outcomes, and experience.

 - Grow, support, and retain our workforce.